Innovation in Education Awards

 • Discipline-based projects and learning

-• The application of generative AI (Artificial Intelligence) to support student learning or assessment of learning
+• The application of technologies, including generative AI, to support or enhance student learning or assessment of learning

 All full- and part-time faculty members at all University of Pittsburgh campuses are eligible to submit proposals.